 The Multicultural Center offers lectures, workshops and special events that are designed for staff and community members to develop and enhance their multicultural awareness, knowledge, and skills.

 We'll meet with you one-on-one to learn more about you and your personal needs.
-Together we'll explore campus and community resources; other campus departments, local organizations, and agencies that may provide financial assistance for basic needs, utilities, childcare, and searching for scholarships.
+Together we'll explore campus and community resources.

 Leadership Development, Multicultural Competency, Relationship Skills, Student Organization Support